“9% of respondents indicated that they did not have car insurance.”

 Your company conducted a survey of car owners to find out their opinions of different car insurance companies.
 You're writing a summary of the results.
-You write:

 9% of respondents indicated that they did not have car insurance.